Frequently Asked Questions

-WMNow and the new West Midlands Police website are two separate websites that require different usernames and passwords.
-If you would like to sign up to WMNow, which gives updates about crime, safety advice and road closures in your area, visit the dedicated WMNow website.
+WMNow and this website are two separate websites that require different usernames and passwords.
+If you would like to sign up to WMNow, which gives updates about crime, safety advice and road closures in your area, visit the WMNow website.

 I want to have an account but can’t see how to create one?